Pricing strategy can be one of the hardest things for entrepreneurs. How much to charge? How much is too much? Am I selling myself short?

 It could look something like this:

-|Decoy$49Minimum amount of features, benefits||What you actually want to sell$59Tons of features, benefits||Contrast$159Some extra benefits, but not *that* much better|
+|Minimum amount of features, benefits||Tons of features, benefits||Some extra benefits, but not that much better|

 The magic number nine